-‘My current thinking and starting point for the work I will be making on this residency starts with the Archaeology department.
+‘My starting point for the work I will be making on this residency is the Archaeology department.
 I studied archaeology for a few months before changing my degree to art and so I have always had a deep interest in the subject.
 I’m looking forwards to working with the museum and developing my own take on this unique collection.

 I will start my investigations with the ways in which some archaeological items in the museum are stored.
 Each precious piece has its own specially labelled and numbered container, where the object is protected and held secure in Plastezote , a type of storage foam.
 I am interested in the abstracted shapes cut into this foam to support the items and will be using these negative spaces to inspire a new series of castings and drawings.

 I plan to set up a small scale foundry in the museum garden and I will be casting new relics based on the shapes I find in the plastezote, with a new categorisation system set up to record the items which I use in the commission.
-I will also be developing interactive ways in which visitors to the museum can then dig up these items themselves, and experience finding hidden items using tools I have made by hand.’
+I will also be developing interactive ways in which visitors to the museum can then dig up these items themselves, and experience finding hidden items.’

-Katie’s ideas will develop further in the coming months as she prepares for the residency.
+Katie’s ideas have developed further prior to the residency and she has selected 45 archaeological finds to use in her project.
+She plans to work in different scales, to amalgamate pieces into new forms and to work in several materials.
 She is passionate about involving our visitors in the artistic process and sharing the drama of casting with molten metal.

 Katie Louise Surridge (1985), was born and raised in London.
 She studied for her art foundation at Chelsea school of Art and her BA at the Slade, UCL (2010.)
 Upon graduation she was selected as one of four finalists in the Saatchi’s New Sensations competition, and later as a Royal British Sculpture Society, bursary winner (2011).